 - Protected/Unprotected: Unprotected

-- Origin: South Korea, tabs welded in China
+- Origin: China, tabs welded in China or USA

 Batteries are sold individually.

 If your battery is damaged or defective on arrival (will not take its first charge, or has issues with its first cycle), please let us know within 14 days of receiving your order and we'll make it right.
 Please read our complete store policy on defective products here for more information and to see if you're eligible.

 Warning: Lithium ion batteries may explode or burn due to improper use.
 Using these batteries for purposes not intended by the manufacturer, including outside a battery pack and/or without a BMS, may cause severe injury and damage.
 We are not responsible for any injuries caused by lithium ion batteries - use at your own risk.

 All rechargeable batteries have inherent risks under any circumstance.
 Use caution with working with li-ion batteries (lithium-ion), LiPo (lithium ion polymer), and any rechargeable cells (together "rechargeable batteries"), as they have dangerous charging characteristics and are known to explode or burn if mishandled.
 A purchaser and user of rechargeable batteries should educate themselves on rechargeable batteries, especially as to charging, discharging, assembly, and storage.
 Learn more about proper storage and care for rechargeable batteries here.
 We are not responsible for any damage caused by the misuse or mishandling of rechargeable batteries.